StarRocks/starrocks/docs/sql-reference/sql-statements/Administration/ALTER SYSTEM.md

    ALTER SYSTEM CREATE IMAGE
    ```

-   Executing this statement triggers FE to create a new image (metadata snapshot) file.
+   Executing this statement triggers the Leader FE to create a new image (metadata snapshot) file.
 It is an asynchronous operation.
-You can check the start time and finish time of the operation by viewing the FE log file **fe.log**.
+You can check the start time and end time of the operation by viewing the FE log file **fe.log**.
 "Triggering a new checkpoint manually..." indicates that the operation has started, and "finished save image..." indicates that the image is created.

 Note: